Henley via Hambleden Circular walk

 Hambleden is not to be confused with Hambledon in Hampshire where cricket was invented.
 WH Smith, founder of the newsagents and stationery chain, is buried in the churchyard.
 His widow became Vicountess Hambleden and the family still own the manor house.
 Smith became First Lord of the Admiralty after ten years as an MP, and as such was the assumed target of the song Ruler of the Queen's Navy in Gilbert and Sullivan's comic operetta HMS Pinafore, in which an obedient MP rises to that post without any nautical experience.
 Gilbert denied this, probably to avoid libel suits, but Smith was still known as Pinafore Smith in his lifetime, even being referred to by this nickname by the prime minister who had appointed him, Benjamin Disraeli.
 Towards the end of his life he became Warden of the Cinque Ports and after six months in that role died in Walmer Castle, the warden's official home.The parish church has several interesting memorials, including one to the family of Sir Cope D'Oyley, who died in 1633, on which the children are shown carrying skulls if they died before their parents.
 To the left of this tomb is an oak chest used by the Earl of Cardigan when he led the ill-fated Charge of the Light Brigade in 1854

 There are twice hourly connections from London Paddington to Henley, changing at Twyford; though later in the evening the trains revert to hourly.
 Journey time is about one hour.
 Buy a day return to Henley-on-Thames (ie not "in-Arden").
 Take the train nearest to 10am from Paddington to get to lunch in Hambleden in time.

-Hambleden Village Stores: Located 7.6km (4.7 miles) into the walk, this superior village shop has few outside tables and serves tea, coffee, cakes and delicatessen items (sometimes even soup), making it a possible light lunch or early tea stop.
-It is open until 5.30pm Monday to Friday, 5pm Saturday and 4pm Sunday.
+Hambleden Village Stores: Located 7.6km (4.7 miles) into the walk, this superior village shop has few outside tables and serves tea, coffee, homemade cakes and delicatessen items (sometimes even soup), making it a possible light lunch or early tea stop.
+It is open to 5pm Monday to Saturday and 4pm Sunday.

 The early riverside part of the walk is a fine picnic spot, as is the churchyard in Hambleden and the far (south) side of Hambleden Weir.